 - Phone: 734-794-6230

 As one of Ann Arbor’s most popular parks, this 69-acre recreation hot spot includes ponds, picnic spots, a pair of playgrounds, trails and much more.
-Canoes are also available to rent (call 734-794-6240 for more information).
+Canoes are also available to rent (call 734-794-6240 for hours and more information).

 - Address: 407 N. Fifth Ave., Ann Arbor